 Now, if you’re a plotter like me and you find that you’re stuck, it could be that the writer’s block you’re experiencing is simply your common sense saying that you’ve headed in the wrong direction.
 If the words don’t fly off the keyboard, go back and make sure you’re on board with the direction of the story.
 It can be an easy fix; just make some adjustments to your outline.

 A book can be boiled down to a series of incidents.
 I often create my outline by listing all the events that will occur in chronological order.
 However, where an outline can fail is when the purpose of each individual incident isn’t specified or understood.

 With fledgling writers, I’ve found this to be a common problem.
 They’ve created a spectacular scene, but ultimately discover that it really has no purpose in the book they are creating.
 It just doesn’t tie into their themes.

 If this happens to me, I toss it from the current project and save it in a file for future use in a different story.

 As a side note, if you find that you’re bored with a scene, but it is vital for your story, just sketch it out and move on.
 You can spice it up in editing.
 Your immediate goal is to get a good rough draft under your belt.

-I’ve seen too many new writers spiral into vortex of self-invalidation regarding their first drafts.
+I’ve seen too many new writers spiral into a vortex of self-invalidation regarding their first drafts when they write a book.
 One of the biggest pieces of advice I have for them is to just bang out the first draft and don’t edit.

 Your first draft is the rough draft.
 The goal is to get your ideas out of your head and onto the page.